 - Upon the final disposition, the complainant will be notified of the outcome of the investigation to the extent permitted by the civil service and agency confidentiality laws.

 - OPA POLICY ON CITIZEN COMPLAINT AND INVESTIGATION

 Maine Public Advocate Office: How to File a Personnel Complaint

-If you wish to make a complaint about a member of the Maine Public Advocate Office please, email, mail, come to or call the Office and ask to speak directly to the Public Service Manager so that you can make a complaint.
+If you wish to make a complaint about a member of the Maine Public Advocate Office please, email, mail, come to or call the Office and ask to speak directly to the Public Advocate or Deputy Public Advocate so that you can make a complaint.

 Maine Public Advocate Office